 In the university library of Heidelberg there's an old book from 1455-1458, which is really 7 little block books that have been bound into one.
 One of these 7 booklets is considered the world's oldest printed dance of death.

 We know that the text is older still.
 It's the so-called Oberdeutscher vierzeiliger Totentanz, as we find in a manuscript from 1443-1447, and more fully developed in the dance of death in Basel from ca. 1440.

 In contrast to the old manuscript from 1443-1447, Death has now been assigned a speech for each dancer.
 Originally the text was simply a long series of complaints by dying people from all stations of society.
 In later versions, like the book that we're examining here, Death invites each participant to the dance, and the monologues have ostensibly been turned into dialogues.

-Notice that Death is polite and addresses most people in the plural: ir, euch, ewr (like Middle English ȝe, eow, eower(1) and Medieval English ye, yow, youre), except for the cook, peasant, beggar and child, where Death uses the more familiar form and say du, dich, deyn (like in medieval English thou, thee and thine).
+Notice that Death is polite and addresses most people in the plural: ir, euch, ewr (like Middle English ȝe, eow, eower(1) and Medieval English ye, yow, youre), except for the cook, peasant, beggar and child, where Death uses the more free and easy form and says du, dich, deyn (like in medieval English thou, thee and thine).
 This peculiarity is not reflected in my translation.